google/mug/README.md

 Tl;Dr: maintaining the encounter order while dispatching objects to batches requires careful juggling of the indices and messes up the code rather quickly.

-Funnel is a simple library to stop this bleeding:
+Funnel is a simple library to stop the bleeding:

 ```java
 List<Result> convert(List<Input> inputs) {